davidfung/glox/README.md

 A value is a struct with 2 fields representing its type and value.
 The value can be a primitive data type, or an object.

+Difference from clox: VAL_UNDEFINED ValueType is added in glox, so that the zero value of Value will not show up with type VAL_BOOL.

 ## Object

 An object is a struct with 2 fields representing its type and its object value.
 ObjString is an alias to string in glox.